 What I liked the best about the room is the big and (extremely) comfy bed!
 Exclamation mark.
 Not kidding, never have I slept that well in a hotel.
 I want such a bed at home too!
 The breakfast room (restaurant) with its wooden panels is impressive.
 It really feels like you are on a luxury cruise ship.

 Consider a stay at the Reichshof hotel because it is the best central hotel in Hamburg.
+You can book directly via this Booking.com link or via the search box below.
 Check this more extensive review from fellow-blogger Matt Long.
 If you are interested in details of the design, read this post on architonic.com.

 This trip was part of the Come to Hamburg promotional initiative.
 I would like to thank the city of Hamburg, the Gute Leude Fabrik and the team at the Reichshof hotel for our pleasant stay.
 Of course all pictures and opinions are my own.